-It is important to bear in mind that suicide is not influenced or caused by one factor—but results from a complex interaction between multiple risk factors (Leske et al. 2020).
+These reports are discussed further in the next section.
+It is important to note that suicide is not influenced or caused by one factor—but results from a complex interaction between multiple risk factors (Leske et al. 2020).

 The state and territory suicide registers also differ from each other in their processes and counting rules for identifying suspected suicide deaths.
 Therefore, data from one register cannot be directly compared with those from another.